xyming108/sulv-hugo-papermod/static/README_EN.md

 ## 2. Startup interface

-③ Return the directory to sulv Hugo papermod, enter `Hugo server -d` in the terminal, and enter: localhost:1313 in the browser to see the ready-made blog template.
+③ Return the directory to sulv Hugo papermod, enter `hugo server -d` in the terminal, and enter: localhost:1313 in the browser to see the ready-made blog template.

 ## 3. Modify information